Academic Calendar

 Pre- or corequisite(s): None.

-This course introduces students to the normal structure and function of the human body and normal bodily changes with aging.
+This course introduces students to the normal structure and function of the human body and normal bodily changes with associated with aging.
 Students will explore common challenges to health and healing in relation to each body system.
 Students will also be encouraged to explore person-centered practice as it relates to the common challenges to health and, in particular, to end-of-life care.

 HCA 113